reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

    Views for editing addresses.

-This may result in a very large number of  :class:`~reahl.web.fw.View`\ s ---an "Edit" :class:`~reahl.web.fw.View` would have to be added to the :class:`~reahl.web.fw.UserInterface` for each Address in the database.
+This may result in a very large number of  :class:`~reahl.web.fw.View`\ s -- an "Edit" :class:`~reahl.web.fw.View` would have to be added to the :class:`~reahl.web.fw.UserInterface` for each Address in the database.
 That is clearly not an acceptable solution.